stgm/public_html/_posts/2021-01-26-running-check50.md

 Let's run it by typing the slug and adding the flag `-l` (lowercase letter).
 This ensures that the check is run on your own computer instead of Harvard's cloud infrastructure.

+> This also means that check50 is only critically dependent on two things: the `pip` infrastructure and the availability of a GitHub repository with checks.
+So anyone can use it at any time.

     $ check50 cs50/problems/2020/fall/sentimental/hello -l
     Connecting......
     You seem to be missing these required files: